karolnedza/avx-sva-lab-docs/docs/lab2.md

 ### Validate
 This is typical brown-field scenario with existing VPC.
 To create the spoke gateways for the existing VPC’s we need to get VPC-id and Public Subnets CIDRs.

 Go to Useful Tools -> Create a VPC.
-As you can see, there are our Spoke VPCs here and we see their VPC-ids.
+As you can see, there are our Spoke VPCs  and we see their VPC-ids.
 Copy both, you will need them.

 <img src="https://raw.githubusercontent.com/karolnedza/avx-sva-lab-docs/master/docs/images/spoke_vpc_id.png" width="700">

-To get Public Subnet CIDR, select VPC and click on ```Details```  Copy first public Subnet CIDR for each VPC (aws-spoke1 and aws-spoke2)
+To get Public Subnet CIDR, select VPC and click on ```DETAILS```  Copy first public Subnet CIDR for each VPC (aws-spoke1 and aws-spoke2)

 <img src="https://raw.githubusercontent.com/karolnedza/avx-sva-lab-docs/master/docs/images/spoke_subnets.png" width="700">